Actor / Director / Historian

 2019 started strong with a run as Caesar for the Nashville Shakespeare Festival, an amazing 15 city tour of China with Brad Little, Kimilee Bryant and Diana Huey bringing some Broadway Magic to the People's Republic followed by an inspirational INTO THE WOODS Masterclass in Vegas.

-Thanks to long time die hard fans and my new friends at IDOLWORKS, Automan is set return to the SciFi Convention circuit to celebrate this heroic blast from the past.
+Thanks to long time die hard fans, Automan is set return to the SciFi Convention circuit to celebrate this heroic blast from the past.

-I am also creating a motivational program to help my students cope with the many obstacles and challenges they will face throughout their lives entitled Prevailure.
+I have also created a motivational program to help students cope with the many obstacles and challenges they will face throughout their lives entitled Prevailure.

 Travel.
 Explore.
 Dream.
 Play.